Cybergenik/RuneMaster/README.md

 - <kbd>>hello</kbd>: RuneMaster greets you!
 - <kbd>>commands</kbd>: Returns a list of all the commands
 - <kbd>>help *</kbd>: Returns a tooltip with the usage on a specific command `>help info`
-- <kbd>>reload</kbd>: Reloads the RuneMaster Bot, use this command if you notice that the bot is going slow and has popups in messages.
 - <kbd>>tierlist | tiers</kbd>: Returns an image of the current up to date ranked tier list
 - <kbd>>oldtierlist | oldtiers</kbd>: Returns an image of the old outdated ranked tier list
 - <kbd>>tier *</kbd>: Returns an image of the tier rank specified `>tier gold`